hmasoumi-1/SPAWC2022-InsectorCS/README.md

 # SPAWC2021-InsectorCS
-This repository contains the MATLAB codes for the simulation results in
+This repository contains the MATLAB codes for the simulation results in the following conference paper

 H. Masoumi, N. J. Myers, G. Leus, S. Wahls, and M. Verhaegen, “Structured sensing matrix design for in-sector compressed mmwave channel estimation,” in Proc.
 IEEE Intl.
 Workshop Signal Process.
 Adv.
 Wireless Commun.
 (SPAWC), pp. 1–5, 2022.

 You may run "Rate_vs_SNR.m" to obtain the data for Fig. 5 in the paper.
 Also, you can use "Rate_vs_SNR.m" to obtain the data for Fig. 4 in the paper.